The 25 Best Restaurants In Seattle

 You don’t have to be loud or boisterous to be a big deal—just ask a baby bat, Jake from State Farm, or Kamonegi.
 A meal inside this quiet soba-focused Japanese restaurant in Fremont can be reserved for a massively special night out that’s disguised as a tame one.
 There’s a relaxed mood in the dining room that’s most appropriate for knocking things back like fresh sea urchin and marinated ikura on a delicately battered shiso leaf, chewy buckwheat noodles swirled in potent curry broth streaked with melted mozzarella strands, and spicy habanero-infused plum sake.
 The fried kabocha “wings” tossed in sticky duck demi-glace and toasty sesame seeds alone are worth putting Kamonegi on this guide.

 Eating at Musang is like being guests at a pal’s dreamy dinner party, and we’re not just saying that because this Filipino restaurant is located inside a renovated craftsman.
 Throughout our many visits here, we’ve joined in on dining room-wide toasts and “Happy Birthday” singalongs, which would be enough to make Musang an exciting place to have a meal.
-But we’d also sit in a dark coat closet just to eat their phenomenal takes on Filipino classics.
+But we’d also sit in a dark coat closet just to eat their exceptional takes on Filipino classics.
 From peppery pork lumpia with a crackly shell dunked in chivey sawsawan to a flame-seared, peanut butter bagoong-basted short rib kare kare, these are dishes that make us want to stop everything and sing about them as if life were a movie musical.
 Said musical would feature hits such as “Jollibee’s Jealous,” a jazzy little number about their rice-dredged buttermilk fried chicken, and “My Ginataan Devotion,” a ballad for their crisp vegetables in coconut sauce and vegan shrimp paste.

 Bateau is not your typical steakhouse.
 You will not find blazer-clad snoots on business trips swilling bourbon over a deal in the making, or a stockroom lined with A1 sauce and blue cheese dressing.
 What you will find is a beautifully designed space that would be reminiscent of a springtime bridal shower, were it not for the display window showcasing raw beef torsos.
 You will also find a burger with caramelized onion jam and a grassy garlic aioli that's worth ignoring the steak for.
 The butchering is what makes Bateau special, though.
 While you can select a bavette or filet, it’s even better when your server/personal beef mentor helps you choose a unique cut, be it chuck chain or marbled skirt tournedo.
 Then, they will use a ceremonial chalk staff to cross off your selection, permanently denying someone else of the same exact cut.
 Come here for the schadenfreude, but also come here for the red wine, fries prepared in tallow, and little french onion croquettes that we could pop like M&Ms.